woutersf/drupal-ai-workshop/README.md

 To participate in this workshop, you will need:

 * A **GitHub user account** (required to access the Codespace environment).
+You can also do it locally if you run the environment locally.
 * A stable internet connection.
+* A Openai Compatible (can be Dropsolid or another vendor) credential that allows you to use embedding models and a Language model).

 ---

 ### Start Your Engines (Starting the Workspace)

 1. Navigate to **https://github.com/codespaces/new**.